Coop-WD: Cooperative Perception with Weighting and Denoising for Robust V2V Communication

 \subsubsection{Baseline}

 For the cooperative perception, PointPillars \cite{pointpillars} with V2VNet \cite{v2vnet} fusion module is used as the backbone for cooperative perception.
-The benchmark models are as below: \begin{itemize} \item Single AV detection is adopted by using only the ego vehicle, which does not suffer from distorted shared information, but also could not benefit from other CAVs. \item Cooperative perception with CNN-based AE (\textit{Coop}) is adopted, which is widely used in cooperative perception baselines \cite{openv2v,v2x-vit,cobevt,v2v4real}.
-Additionally, we apply the supervised distortion-in-the-loop training strategy \cite{guang1} to simulate a certain degree of communication signal distortion to improve the model robustness as benchmark model. \item Cooperative perceptions with only CAV-level weighting (\textit{Coop-W}) \cite{guang2} is used for the ablation study of the proposed joint weighting and denoising approach. \item Coop with pixel-level denoising (\textit{Coop-D}) is adopted to benchmark the effectiveness of the proposed denoising module. \end{itemize} Additionally, we implement our proposed weighting and denoising module with the attentive fusion from \cite{openv2v} to validate its generalization across different fusion approaches.
+The benchmark models are as below: \begin{itemize} \item Single AV detection is adopted by using only the ego vehicle, which does not suffer from distorted shared information, but also could not benefit from other cooperation. \item Cooperative perception with CNN-based AE (\textit{Coop}) is adopted, which is widely used in cooperative perception baselines \cite{openv2v,v2x-vit,cobevt,v2v4real}.
+Additionally, we apply the supervised distortion-in-the-loop training strategy \cite{guang1} to simulate a certain degree of communication signal distortion to improve the model robustness as benchmark model. \item Cooperative perceptions with only CAV-level weighting (\textit{Coop-W}) \cite{guang2} is used for the ablation study of the proposed joint weighting and denoising approach. \item Cooperative perception with pixel-level denoising (\textit{Coop-D}) is adopted to benchmark the effectiveness of the proposed denoising module. \end{itemize} \hlbreakable{Additionally, we integrate the proposed weighting and denoising modules with attentive fusion~\cite{openv2v}, Where2comm~\cite{where2comm}, and V2X-ViT~\cite{v2x-vit} to validate their generalization across different fusion approaches.} A compression ratio of 32 is adopted in the encoder–decoder module to reduce communication overhead.
+Under this commonly used setting, feature compression has limited impact on detection performance and does not affect the relative improvement introduced by the proposed weighting and diffusion modules.
 Average precision (AP) is utilized as the performance metric, which calculates the AP at different levels of thresholds in terms of the Intersection-over-Union (IoU).